By Dr. TRACY MOUNTFORD on Bunion Treatment

 Bunion removal surgery takes less than 30 minutes to complete.

-Developed by Dr Andreas Bianchi and his team, the revolutionary technique removes the concept that every fracture needs to be rested in order to heal.
+Developed by Mr Andrea Bianchi and his team, the revolutionary technique removes the concept that every fracture needs to be rested in order to heal.
 Once the bones have been realigned, any fractures are left free so the foot is then encouraged to heal in sync with the patients load-bearing needs and not to a ‘pre-established’ standard that may not be right for the patient.

-Dr Andreas Bianchi creates a series of small and precise fractures that are known as geometric fractures which do not force the bone into place using any fixative devices and allows the foot to heal naturally.
-The bones and joints in the foot are therefore not being forced to repair, this means they heal in a more natural positions which results in better comfort and functionality post-op.
+Mr Andrea Bianchi creates a series of small and precise fractures that are known as geometric fractures which do not force the bone into place using any fixative devices and allow the foot to heal naturally.
+The bones and joints in the foot are therefore not being forced to repair, this means they heal in a more natural position which results in better comfort and functionality post-op.

 The procedure uses small surgical dental burrs to correct the deformity and modify the bones of the foot.
 These are inserted through very small 2-3mm incisions and are guided using a special radiological device allowing the surgeon to see the bones and burs without needing to make larger incisions.
 The important innovation of the technique is that fixative devices such as screws and wires are not used.
 This allows the fractures to heal according to requirements of the patients foot.

 The use of metal screws makes the procedure very invasive and can also create problems such as the joints in the foot not being able to find a natural posture, which can results in a huge amount of discomfort post-surgery.
-This may results in a second operation being required to remove them.
-In addition, the healing from this kind of surgery can take a prolonged period of time and in some instances crutches are needed before the foot is able to bear weight.
+This may result in a second operation being required to remove them.
+In addition, the healing from this kind of surgery can take a prolonged period of time and in some instances, crutches are needed before the foot can bear weight.

-Dr Bianchi has developed a more natural and biological method without using fixative devices.
-Through his research over 20 years, Dr Bianchi has proven that self-stabilizing geometric fractures can be made on short-bones (without the need for immobilisation) with long term results.
-This not only means that healing and recovery is much quicker and easier, but that greater joint mobility is achieved after surgery, compared to standard techniques.
+Mr Bianchi has developed a more natural and biological method without using fixative devices.
+Through his research over 20 years, Mr Bianchi has proven that self-stabilizing geometric fractures can be made on short-bones (without the need for immobilisation) with long-term results.
+This not only means that healing and recovery are much quicker and easier, but that greater joint mobility is achieved after surgery, compared to standard techniques.

 The patient can also go back to walking immediately post-surgery without the need for crutches.